csabamedgyes/global_optimization_tabu_search/README.md

 # Global Optimization Tabu Search

-Ez a Repository Medgyes Csaba (RF8I8P) és Mészáros Bálint (HY90XY) projektmunkája a Globális Optimalizálás második részére.
-Az ipynb notebook megtekintésével láthatjuk a Tabu Search demonstrálását.
+This Repository is the work of Csaba Medgyes (RF8I8P) and Bálint Mészáros (HY90XY) for our Global Optimization class.